Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 If you enter your company name in the Brand box, in Settings, it will be used when notifications show up and at the login screen.

-To export the activity log to *.csv, go to the Activity page and click ⇣CSV, located at the upper right side of the Recent Activity table.
+To export the full activity log as CSV, go to the Activity page and click ⇣CSV, located at the upper right side of the Recent Activity table.

-If you need to allow someone to use Deskman, but with limited permissions, go to Settings and enable the Guest Account.
+If you need to allow someone to use Deskman, but with limited permissions: go to Settings, add a new user account and select permissions.

 If you have multiple networks, not connected between them, use one Deskman installation as a hub.
 Go to Settings and enter the external address and port of your installation in the Sync Hub section.
 Firewalls will need to be properly configured.